helldotrs/helldotrs/README.md

 - 💻 Comfortable working with Python and PHP.
 - 💻 Somewhat comfortable working with, Linux, JS, HTML, CSS, MySQL, Java.
 - 💻 Dabbled a bit in Bash, Bootstrap, React.js, C++, C#, LSL, Flash AS.
-- 🌱 Aiming for a job at Mullvad VPN in 2023.
+- 🌱 Aiming to land a Junior Python dev job in 2023.
 - 💞️ I'm looking to collaborate on smaller PyGame projects.

 --------